Dolores Gortázar Serantes: Family and youth

 The Gortázar family is one of the oldest ones in Spain, its first representatives noted in the 12th century as related to Vizcaya.
 Over centuries the Gortázars held various civil and religious posts in Biscay, Alava and Cantabria; the family became very branched and scattered across the North of Spain, some branches renamed to Cortázar.
 It is not clear which branch the Dolores ascendants belonged to, apart that they were linked to Santander and Biscay.
-Her father, Carlos Gortázar y Campillo, was member of the urban middle-class.
-He joined the press corps, working as reporter and journalist; in the late 1850s and early 1860s he contributed from La Habana, later settling in León.
-It is there he married a local girl, Juliana Serantes y de Cadórniga (died 1916), descendant to a Leonese family distinguished especially along her maternal line.
+Her father, Carlos Gortázar y Campillo (b.Torrelavega), was member of the urban middle-class.
+He joined the press corps, working as reporter and journalist; in the late 1850s and early 1860s he contributed from La Habana, later settling in León, and he married a local girl, Juliana García Serantes y de Cadórniga (1837-1916), descendant to a Leonese family distinguished especially along her maternal line.

 The couple settled in León; it is not clear how many children they had, though it is likely that Dolores was the only one.
-She frequented the Carmelitan college in her native city and from childhood demonstrated a talent for letters.
+She frequented the Carmelitan college in León, where she grew up and from childhood demonstrated a talent for letters.
 Her 1882 poem, dedicated to Jesus, was published in local press; her 1884 comedy was played at the Carmelitan theatre in León; her religious polemics was also acknowledged in print.
 In 1888 she got married; none of the sources consulted offers any information on motives for such an early decision.
-The groom was Fernando Valcárcel Saavedra Fajardo Ladrón de Guevara (1865-1895), descendant to a noble Levantine family; the couple settled in Mula.
+The groom was Fernando Valcárcel Saavedra Fajardo Ladrón de Guevara (1858–1893), descendant to a noble Levantine family; the couple settled in Mula.
 Valcárcel was soon diagnosed with mental disorder and in 1892 he was placed in a psychiatric hospital, where he died in 1895.
 Dolores’ only child, Carolina, was born either posthumously or shortly before Valcárcel's death.

 Dolores returned to León; with her father already defunct, she joined her mother in the native city; she resumed education, training to be a teacher.
 In 1899 she completed the curriculum in León, becoming Maestra Superior; in 1903 she reportedly became Maestra Normal in Burgos, though her title was later questioned.
 She referred to herself as "doctora in filosofia y letras", yet it is not known whether, when and where she graduated.
 In 1910 Dolores remarried with a Madrid lawyer and Catholic writer Francisco Pol.
-The groom either died shortly or the couple separated, as the last information on the couple comes from 1911; Dolores’ personal life is vaguely described as "larga serie de calamidades".
+The groom either died shortly or the couple separated, as the last information on the couple comes from 1915; Dolores’ personal life is vaguely described as "larga serie de calamidades".
 The last of these calamities was the premature 1936 death of Carolina; Dolores died two months after her daughter.
 At that point she had 5 grandchildren, born since 1918; none of them grew to prominence.
 The best known, Anselmo Salamero Valcárcel, was a Catholic missionary who held various managerial teaching positions, also in Latin America.
 Another one, José Salamero Valcárcel, worked for the Madrid monarchist daily ABC.